-Once a thriving port city on the island of Cyprus, the legendary birthplace of Aphrodite, Salamis offers a tantalizing glimpse into the vast history of the island.
-The ruins of the ancient city occupy an extensive area (one square mile) extending along the sea shore against the backdrop of sand dunes and a forest of acacias.
+Once a thriving port city on the island of Cyprus, the legendary birthplace of Aphrodite, Salamis offers a tantalizing glimpse into the island’s vast history.
+The ruins of the ancient city occupy an extensive area (one square mile) extending along the seashore against the backdrop of dunes and a forest of acacias.

-Salamis was affected by destructive earthquakes.
-The earthquake of 76-77 AD was among the most destructive, with a magnitude between 9 and 10.
-Salamis took the brunt of this earthquake, and fell into ruin.
-The Jewish insurrection of Artemion in 116 AD further devastated the city.
-Salamis was rebuilt by the emperors Trajan and Hadrian who embellished it with lavish public buildings.
+Salamis was affected by earthquakes.
+The AD 76 earthquake was among the most destructive, with a magnitude between 9 and 10.
+The second Jewish insurrection in AD 116 further devastated the city.
+Salamis was rebuilt by the emperors Trajan and Hadrian, who embellished it with lavish public buildings.

-The site has been excavated intermittently from the 1880’s until 1974 and large areas have been opened up.
-The most impressive monuments of the city date to the Roman period, such as the Theatre (see images here), the Temple of Zeus (Teukros established the cult of Zeus Salaminios at Salamis), the Baths.
-But the ancient town’s most striking feature is the gymnasium where the young citizens would exercise their bodies and minds.
+The site was excavated intermittently from the 1880s until 1974, and large areas have been opened up.
+The most impressive monuments of the city date to the Roman period, such as the Theatre (see images here), the Temple of Zeus (Teukros established the cult of Zeus Salaminios at Salamis), and the Baths.
+But the ancient town’s most striking feature is the Gymnasium where the young citizens would exercise their bodies and minds.
 Its remains, with colonnaded courtyard and adjacent pools, allude to Salamis’ glory days.

 The vast exercise ground was discovered in 1882 and finally excavated in 1952 when the marble columns were re-erected.
-The Gymnasium was originally laid down during the Hellenistic period, as testified by epigraphic and archaeological evidence, but it was destroyed by an earthquake and rebuilt during the reign of Augustus.
-The Gymnasium was destroyed once again under the reign of Vespasian following the earthquake of 76 AD.
-It was restored by Trajan and Hadrian after the Jewish insurrection of 116 AD with a roofed colonnade along all four sides and bathing facilities.
+The Gymnasium was originally laid down during the Hellenistic Period, as testified by epigraphic and archaeological evidence, but it was destroyed by an earthquake and rebuilt during the reign of Augustus.
+The Gymnasium was damaged once again under the reign of Vespasian following the earthquake of AD 76.
+Trajan and Hadrian restored it after the Jewish insurrection of AD 116 with a roofed colonnade along all four sides and bathing facilities.

-An inscription embedded in the pavement dating from the Early Christian period refers to the construction by Trajan of the roof of a swimming pool of the Gymnasium.
+An inscription embedded in the pavement dating from the Early Christian Period refers to the construction by Trajan of the roof of a Gymnasium swimming pool.
 Hadrian also contributed to the embellishment of the building, and several honorific decrees have been found which mention him as a “benefactor and saviour of the city”.

-In the 4th century AD two more earthquakes struck the area.
-The building was partly restored by the Byzantine emperor Constantius II who remained the city Constantia.
-The marble columns crowned by Corinthian capitals of various types were taken from the stage building of the nearby theatre as well as other buildings.
-They replaced the stone pillars of the Roman gymnasium.
+In the 4th century AD, two more earthquakes struck the area.
+The Byzantine emperor Constantius II partly restored the building.
+The marble columns crowned by Corinthian capitals of various types were taken from the stage building of the nearby Theatre and other buildings.
+They replaced the stone pillars of the Roman Gymnasium.
 This explains the mismatching of some of the columns and bases and why they differ in size.
 The visible remains date from these two late restorations.

-At the south-west corner of the palaestra lie the gymnasium’s latrines, a semicircular colonnaded structure in which there was seating was 44 people.
+At the southwest corner of the palaestra lies the Gymnasium’s latrine, a semicircular colonnaded structure with seats for 44 people.
 They are the largest ever found in Cyprus.

-The statues date from the Hadrianic period and are all of remarkably good quality.
-Sadly, few statues were found with their heads on and among these are two over life-size statue of Hera and of Apollo Citharoedus (the lyre-player).
+The statues date from the Hadrianic period and are of excellent quality.
+Sadly, few statues were found with their heads on and among these are two over-life-size statues of Hera and Apollo Citharoedus (the lyre player).

-Salamis was destroyed by repeated earthquakes in the middle of the 4th century AD, but was quickly rebuilt as a Christian city by the Byzantine emperor Constantius II who renamed the city Constantia.
+Salamis was destroyed by repeated earthquakes in the middle of the 4th century AD but was quickly rebuilt as a Christian city by the Byzantine emperor Constantius II who renamed the city after himself (Constantia).
 Salamis was finally abandoned during the Arab invasions of the 7th century after its destruction by Muawiyah I. The inhabitants moved to Arsinoë (modern-day Famagusta).

-For anyone interested in ancient history, Salamis is a treasure-trove of ancient Greek, Roman and Byzantine remains where visitors can explore crumbling basilicas, royal tombs and wander along classical colonnades.
+For anyone interested in ancient history, Salamis is a treasure trove of ancient Greek, Roman, and Byzantine remains where visitors can explore crumbling basilicas and royal tombs and wander along classical colonnades.

 Sources and references: